stella3d/OscCore/README.md

 2) Runs on main thread, queued on the next frame

 This is useful for invoking UnityEvents on the main thread, or any other use case that needs a main thread api.
-Read the message values in the first callback.
+_Read the message values in the first method._

 ```csharp
 class CallbackPairExample